 If you already have a meter at your site, find the first two digits of your MPAN (Meter Point Administration Number), which is shown on your electricity bill, and may be shown on your meter.

-This corresponds to your DNO or IDNO, see Table 5Table 5 below.
+This corresponds to your DNO or IDNO, see table below.

 If you do not have a meter at your site, you can contact the DNO whose geographic area you believe you are in and they will be able to confirm.
+See the map on page 14.